dcm4che/dcm4chee-arc-cs/docs/networking/config/storage.rst

     .. _dcmDeleterThreshold:

     dcmDeleterThreshold_"
-    "External Retrieve AET",string,"Constrain deletion of Studies, whose objects are retrievable using this AE from an external C-MOVE SCP, if usable space falls below configured threshold.","
+    "External Retrieve AET",string,"Constrain deletion of Studies, if usable space falls below the configured threshold, to Studies which objects are retrievable using this AE from an external C-MOVE SCP.","
     .. _dcmExternalRetrieveAET:

     dcmExternalRetrieveAET_"
+    "Export Storage ID",string,"Constrain deletion of Studies, if usable space falls below the configured threshold, to Studies which objects are also accessible from the specified other storage.","
+    .. _dcmExportStorageID:

+    dcmExportStorageID_"
     "Storage Property(s)",string,"Property in format <name>=<value>","
     .. _dcmProperty: